 There might be sure subtleties that a friend or family member feels humiliated or embarrassed to concede.
 Permit the person to draw their own lines to guarantee their own solace and security at this point.

-Like PTSD, somebody battling with Religious Trauma Syndrome may get triggered about specific pictures or sounds.
-Religious images or sacred writings may cause an unfavorable response in specific people.
+Like PTSD, somebody battling with Religious Trauma Syndrome may get triggered by specific pictures or sounds.
+Religious images or sacred writings may cause an unfavorable response from specific people.

 Be conscious of the things that may be causing them stress.
 Converse with them about how you can help them work through triggers should they emerge later on.